 Changing damaged belts prevents overheated engine, loss of power steering and loss of the electrical charging system.
 This way, your car will not leave you stranded in the road with internal damage that requires expensive repairs.

 For smooth, safe rides and long-lasting tires, it’s important to find the right tire pressure for your vehicle.
 When it comes to the right one, the maximum is not the optimum.
 This service helps your car handle safer and saves money on fuel.

 Checking fluid levels regularly and changing them periodically, such as antifreeze, brake fluid, hydraulic steering fluid or transmission, can minimize the risks of breakdowns and prolong the life of important parts of your vehicle.

 It’s important to inspect your tires every month for wear.
 Its performance is critical to the safety and efficiency of your vehicle, because at some point of their life, they start to lose traction and its braking ability.

 Your vehicle deserves the best service and you the best care.
-We invite you to request a maintenance service sending us the following information, or if you prefer, call or visit us to be personally attended by one of our experts.
+We invite you to request a diagnostic service sending us the following information, or if you prefer, call or visit us to be personally attended by one of our experts.